VeriorPies/MineCloud/README.md

 ### **Set up MineCloud**

-1. Download the [Configuration Package](minecloud_configuration_packages/RELEASES.md) for your target game.
+1. Download a [Configuration Package](minecloud_configuration_packages/RELEASES.md) for your target game.
 2. Download and unzip the corresponding MineCloud version from the [MineCloud release page](https://github.com/VeriorPies/Minecloud/releases)
-   -  Corresponding MineCloud version is listed on the [Configuration Packages download page](minecloud_configuration_packages/RELEASES.md) OR can be found at the first line of the `MineCloud-Configs.ts` file in the configuration package.
+   -  Corresponding MineCloud versions are listed on the [Configuration Packages download page](minecloud_configuration_packages/RELEASES.md) OR can be found at the first line of the `MineCloud-Configs.ts` file in the configuration package.
 3. Unzip the configuration package (ex: `"1.19.4 Vanilla.zip"`) into the `minecloud_configs` folder in the MineCloud project folder.
 The folders hierarchy should now look like this:
       ```
       - /MineCloud_root_folder
-        - /minecloud_configs <= Unzip the configuration package here
+        - /minecloud_configs <= Unzip the configuration package inside this
           - MineCloud-Configs.ts
           - /server
             - ...